 NHGRI Activities for the USA Science and Engineering Festival

-The National Human Genome Research Institute (NHGRI) recently presented some simple and fun DNA-related activities at the inaugural USA Science & Engineering Festival in Washington, D.C. on Sat., Oct.
-23 and Sun., Oct.
-24, 2010.
+The National Human Genome Research Institute (NHGRI) presented simple and fun DNA-related activities at the inaugural USA Science & Engineering Festival in Washington, D.C.
+Oct.
+23-24, 2010.

 For those who couldn't attend the festival, instructions and resources for each activity are available below.
 All of these activities can be done at home or online.